PV-COP/PV-README-TEMPLATE/TemplateWithInfo.md

 ## Key Programming Concepts Utilized

-This section would not necessarily be in a "real" README.
+This section would not necessarily be in a real README.
 It is a reference for you and a place to impress potential employers with your knowledge.
 Identify what concepts you utilize so when you need to use them again you will know that you will find them here.
 Include a brief description of the concepts in your own words to help you prepare for related interview questions. is program utilizes.